junaidsyed-1/Namaste-Node.JS/NamasteNode S02/devTinder-backend/readme.md

 => We need middleware because they can perform various tasks such as processing requests, modifying the request and response objects, executing code, and ending the request-response cycle by sendig a response.
 Middleware continues to run until a response is sent or next() function is called to pass control to the next middleware or route handler.

 => While creating routes we can also use regex in the string.
 We can use dynamic routing we can use query and also params.

+# In Mongoose: An instance of a model is called a document.
+Creating them and saving to the database is easy.